Grokzen/todo/README.md

 The task won't show up until 2016-06-15.

 In this example, we used the `-t` (`--task`) option to select a task to apply a modifier to.
-All the modifiers available when creating a task with the `-a` option are also available when selecting a task with the `-t` option.
+All the modifiers available when creating a task with the `add` option are also available when selecting a task with the `-t` option.

 ## Priority

 You can assign a priority to a task using the `-p` or `--priority` option.
 Priorities are integers; the higher the integer, the higher the priority.
 Tasks with a higher priority are shown first.
 By default, tasks have a priority of 1.

-	$ todo -a "Fix the window" -p 3
+	$ todo add "Fix the window" -p 3
 	$ todo
 	    6 | Fix the window ★3
 	    4 | Send the documents for the house ⌛ 6 days remaining